What about the EUDR?

 Which products are involved?

-The EUDR covers the following commodities: soy, cattle, palm oil, timber, cocoa, rubber and coffee.
+The EUDR covers the following commodities: soy, cattle, palm oil, cocoa, rubber, coffee, timber and paper.
 Derived products from these commodities are also covered, such as chocolate, rubber, furniture and leather.
-Using those customs codes, companies can determine whether their product must also meet the requirements of the law.
+Using customs codes, companies can determine whether their product must also meet the requirements of the EUDR.

 How does it work?

-The EUDR requires companies that place the products in question on the European market for the first time to take such care that the risk of deforestation caused by these products is negligible.
-This means that they must (prescribed) a so-called Due Diligence System, which broadly consists of the following steps:
+The EUDR requires companies that place the products on the European market to exercise due diligence, so that the risk of deforestation caused by these products is negligible.
+They have to implement a so-called Due Diligence System (DDS), which broadly consists of the following steps:

 To whom does this apply?

-All companies introducing products into the European Union's internal market (EEA) for the first time are required to perform the above steps.
+All companies placing products into the European Union are required to perform the above steps.
 In addition, all large companies (not micro, small or medium enterprises) must also take the above steps.
-Think of Action, HEMA, Gamma, etc. All other companies must record and communicate information on the due diligence statements to their customers.
+All other companies must record and communicate information on the due diligence statements to their customers.

 DuraCert helps!

-We are currently developing smart solutions for companies to meet the requirements of the new law.
+We are currently developing smart solutions for companies to meet the requirements.
 Keep an eye on our news coverage, and make sure your business is also ready for the EUDR.